RAG MusicKARAOKE

 From the C-melody into the final chorus, there are repeated high phrases, so it’s best to set your key with that section as the main reference.

-Ruby RingAkira Terao81rank/position
+Ruby RingAkira Terao84rank/position

-“Ruby no Yubiwa” is a classic song known for its poignant melody and lyrics that evoke the nostalgia of a lost love.
+“Ruby no Yubiwa” is a classic song known for its poignant melody and lyrics that nostalgically recall a lost love.

-Released in February 1981, it became a massive hit, spending ten consecutive weeks at number one on the Oricon chart.
+Released in February 1981, it became a massive hit, topping the Oricon chart for 10 consecutive weeks.

 Akira Terao’s distinctive husky voice beautifully conveys the pain and lingering feelings of heartbreak.